NossoLixo/nossolixo-android/README.md

 ## Setup

-Add the Google Maps API Key in the `local.properties`
+Copy the `app/google-maps.properties.sample` to `app/google-maps.properties` and put your Google Maps API Key.

     GOOGLE_MAPS_API_KEY=your_api_key